Live Hospital Emergency Department Wait Times Across Australia

-Check real-time patient counts and wait times at public hospital emergency departments in NSW, WA, SA, and QLD.
+Check real-time patient counts and wait times at public and private hospital emergency departments in NSW, VIC, WA, SA, QLD, and TAS.

 When to go to ED vs. when to see a GP